Agate at a Glance

 What Science Says

-From a mineralogical standpoint, Agate is a microcrystalline variety of quartz (chalcedony) with a Mohs hardness of 6.
+Mineralogically, Agate is microcrystalline quartz (chalcedony) with a Mohs hardness of 6.

-• Its distinctive banding results from rhythmic crystallization processes driven by seasonal and chemical variations during formation — a well-documented geological phenomenon called Liesegang ring formation.
+- ◆The banding comes from rhythmic crystallization driven by seasonal and chemical variations during formation, a well-documented geological process called Liesegang ring formation.

-• While the metaphysical properties attributed to Agate are not empirically validated, the psychological benefits of wearing a grounding talisman and using it as a meditation focus object are consistent with established mindfulness practices.
+- ◆The metaphysical properties are not empirically validated, but wearing a grounding talisman and using it as a meditation focus object are consistent with established mindfulness practices.

 Which Chakras Does Agate Connect To?